 Prerequisite: Passing grade in ENGL 1101

 Increase your academic writing abilities beyond the level of proficiency required by ENGL 1101.
 Paraphrasing and summarizing, revision and editing, and research skills are stressed.
 Academic vocabulary and grammar review is provided as necessary.
 Instructors are trained in ESL and second language writing.

-- These courses have similar learning outcomes as sections taught through the Departments of English and Communication.
+- The courses have similar learning outcomes as sections taught through the Department of English.

-- These courses fulfill the university’s English Composition and Human Communication requirements.
+- The courses fulfill the university’s English Composition requirements.

 - To register, a student must be a non-native speaker of English.
 A non-native speaker is someone whose first language is not English, regardless of citizenship or visa status.